Incubator Projects (2020)

 Track B: Interdisciplinary projects together with a strong partner from other scientific disciplines.
 These projects have a high potential of opening up novel perspectives on the fruitful interplay of mathematics with other disciplines.

-Incubator projects are expected to have lasting impact in terms of new research directions and fields.
+Incubator projects were expected to have lasting impact in terms of new research directions and fields.

 Track A